 (This one's for you, Sabrina!)

 Sheet mulching is touted as one of the easiest ways to reduce weeds in your yard or to get rid of a water-hungry lawn and replace it with something more drought-tolerant.
 (Solarization is a more extreme method that can rid an area of many fungal diseases, as well as weeds.)

-To sheet mulch an area, trim any current plant growth to the lowest possible height, water the area (to provide for soil microbes) and then cover the area with cardboard.
-Be sure you don't used waxed cardboard used to ship produce.
-Once the cardboard is in place, cover it with tree trimmings, which can be gotten for free from most tree trimming companies.
-The cardboard blocks the sunlight to the weeds, preventing further growth.
+To sheet mulch an area, trim any current plant growth to the lowest possible height, water the area (to provide for soil microbes) and then cover the area completely with a 4" layer of wood chips.